mobicardsystemsltd/scanapi-php/README.md

 ## Overview

-This solution allows you to scan a payment card by hosting it on your own server.
+This solution enables you to securely scan, capture and access payment card information through deployment on your own server infrastructure.
 The application accesses the device camera, scans a card, and displays the captured card details on the screen.

 ---